JoelRLL19/mms142-groupI-2023/README.md

 concepts, classroom learning can become more engaging and remarkable to student</p>

 <h1>Augmented Reality as a Disruptive Technology</h1>
+<p>Although Augmented Reality has the potential to revolutionize the way people interact with their environment, there are several aspects where AR can potentially be
+considered a disruptive technology.</p>

+<p>First and foremost, AR, along with VR, allow users to experience virtual realities in ways that were previously thought impossible, such as AR glasses allowing users
+to see digital objects.
+Secondly, AR allows offers new ways for its users to interact both with each other, and their envrionment through immersive processes, such as apps like Pokemon Go, which lets players explore the real world, while the game's digital creatures are overlayed on top of the environment.</p>

 <h1>Examples of Augmented Reality In Use</h1>
+<p>The usage of AR is getting wider and wider.
+Businesses such as Ikea and L'oreal, use augmented reality to help consumers
+make a decision about buying their products and, at the same time, boost businesses’ sales.
+The business can decrease return rates and increase customer satisfaction by enabling users to test out a significant purchase using augmented reality.

+<p>In medicine, the AR is used to help with patient care and surgical planning and
+explain difficult medical conditions to patients.
+The anatomy of surgical patients can be studied using AR.
+They can input their MRI and CT scan results into an augmented reality headset.
+The procedure will aid doctors in visualizing interior organs, bones, and muscles.

 <h1>References</h1>
 <p>A Javornik - The Mainstreaming of Augmented Reality: A Brief History.., 2016